 No, parents are responsible for the transportation of their students to and from school per Diocesan policy.
 Our families often join carpools to share the responsibility of getting to and from school during the week when coming from a distance.
 Several of our families attend from Leesburg and beyond.

 Yes, we offer Before Care & After Care each day.
 Parents need to provide transportation for their child from the program.
 Our program is licensed through the Commonwealth of Virginia.

 Yes, we offer an optional hot lunch program every Monday, Wednesday, and Friday.
 See the Lunch Program page for details.

 What is the School Uniform Policy at OLOH?

 All students in grades K-8 are required to wear a school uniform.
 Our uniforms come from Flynn & O’Hara and information may be found under our Parent Resources tab on the school website.

 Does OLOH follow Loudoun County Public School’s Calendar and Schedule?

-The Diocese of Arlington calendar is very similar to the LCPS calendar with the minor difference such as Christmas break, Easter break, teacher workdays, and the end of the school year.
-For weather related closures, we follow Loudoun County Public Schools.
+The Diocese of Arlington calendar is very similar to the LCPS calendar with minor differences such as Christmas break, Easter break, teacher workdays, and the end of the school year.
+For weather-related closures, we follow Loudoun County Public Schools.